 Kbal Spean is an ancient Angkorian site located in Banteay Srei district, Siem Reap.
 Its name after a natural sandstone rock bridge over the Kbal Spean River.
-Highlights of this site is their stone cravings in the river bed of yonis and lingas, as tributes to the Hindu god, Shiva.
+Highlights of this site are their stone cravings in the river bed of yonis and lingas, as tributes to the Hindu god, Shiva.
 Thus, this place is often referred to as the Valley of a 1000 Lingas or the River of a Thousand Lingas.

 Beng Meala (means “lotus pond) is an unrestored jungle temple with its walls and towers burst apart with trees.
-Beng Mealea gives a good opportunity to experience an Angkor temple as it would have been for hundreds of years, overtaken by jungle, Located about 70km from Siem Reap, you can either book private taxi or tuk-tuk (cheaper option)
+Beng Mealea gives a good opportunity to experience an Angkor temple as it would have been for hundreds of years, overtaken by jungle, Located about 70km from Siem Reap, you can either book a private taxi or tuk-tuk (cheaper option)

-Roluos Group a group of 4 Angkor monuments named Bakong, Preah Ko, Lolei and Monty situated 12 km from Siem Reap in a small town named Roluos.
+Roluos Group is a group of 4 Angkor monuments named Bakong, Preah Ko, Lolei and Monty situated 12 km from Siem Reap in a small town named Roluos.
 They are the last remains of Hariharalaya, the 2nd capital of the Angkor-era Khmer empire.

 Visit Crocodile Farm